frederic-arr/terraform-provider-nanoid/docs/resources/id.md

 ### Optional

 - `alphabet` (String) Supply your own list of characters to use for id generation.
+Should be between 1 and 255 characters long.
-The default value is `"0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz-"`.
+The default value is `""0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz-""`.
 - `keepers` (Map of String) Arbitrary map of values that, when changed, will trigger recreation of resource.
 See [the main provider documentation](../index.html) for more information.
 - `length` (Number) The length of the desired nanoid.
-The minimum value for length is 1 and the maximum value is 64.
+Should be between 1 and 64.
 The default value is 21.

 ### Read-Only